saagie/whyat-js/README.md

 The configuration object is composed of :
 - url : the url of Y@ server
+- area: your data center/ deployment area id or name (optional)
+- tenant: your customer/client id or name
 - application: your application id or name
 - platform: your platform id or name (production, test, dev, as you wish ...)
 - user: an object to define properties of your user, only an id attribute is mandatory